Did Georgia accept the Medicaid Expansion?

-ACA Medicaid Expansion in Georgia
+Learn About the ACA Medicaid Expansion in Georgia

 While the Affordable Care Act Medicaid expansion can help many people, the ACA Medicaid expansion cost to states can pose a financial problem to the states that implement it.
 Affordable Care Act Medicaid eligibility increases with enactment of expansion, causing more funds to provide health care coverage.
 The expansion does come with a large amount of financial support from the federal government but the state will still have to provide a portion of the budget that is required to run the program.
 In 2014, Georgia officials deliberating the benefits and disadvantages that could come with the Obamacare expansion plan for the state.
 The Georgia Affordable Care Act Medicaid expansion program was not enacted because it is estimated that the program could cost the state of Georgia several billion dollars over the course of a decade.
 Washington D.C and 31 states have accepted the ACA Medicaid expansion.